Dobrotvir

-Dobrotvir (Добротвір, Dobrotwór) is an urban-type settlement in Chervonohrad Raion of Lviv Oblast in Ukraine.
+Dobrotvir (Добротвір, Dobrotwór) is a rural settlement in Sheptytskyi Raion of Lviv Oblast in Ukraine.
 The settlement is located on the left bank of the Western Bug, which is dammed here forming Dobrotvir Reservoir.
 It hosts the administration of Dobrotvir settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Dobrotvir belonged to Kamianka-Buzka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
-The area of Kamianka-Buzka Raion was split between Chervonohrad and Lviv Raions, with Dobrotvir being transferred to Chervonohrad Raion.
+The area of Kamianka-Buzka Raion was split between Chervonohrad and Lviv raions, with Dobrotvir being transferred to Chervonohrad Raion (modern Sheptytskyi Raion).

+Until 26 January 2024, Dobrotvir was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Dobrotvir became a rural settlement.

 Economy

 Transportation

 Dobrotvir railway station is in the village of Koshakovski, about 2 km west of the settlement.
 It is on the railway which connects Lviv with Kovel via Chervonohrad and Volodymyr.

 The settlement has road access to Highway H17 connecting Lviv and Lutsk.